Steps to Effective Project Cost Management

 Cost management requires clear visibility of the project's finances : status of expenditure, remaining funds, forecasts...

-All this information will facilitate decision-making thanks to greater visibility and transparency.
+All this information will facilitate decision-making thanks to better visibility and transparency.

 Managing project costs also allows you to look at what is working and what could be improved.
 Thus, implementing cost management also means optimizing costs to maximize profitability.